sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/monitoring-plan.md

 ## How much resources should I add after receiving alerts about running out of resources?
 You should make the decision based on the metrics from your Grafana Dashboard.

-## What are some of the important alerts that I should beaware of?
+## What are some of the important alerts that I should be aware of?
 All alerts are important, but more important when they are in red as that indicate there are issues occuring continuously that require attention.

 ## How to set up alerts?